infinite234/ee6470-final/report.md

+# ee6470-FINAL TERM PROJECT:
-# ee6470-FINAL TERM PROJECT:Design and Implementation of LSTM Digital pre-distortion model inference on RISC V
+# Design and Implementation of LSTM Digital pre-distortion model inference on RISC V

 # BY - Shaswat Satapathy (309591029) AND Shivani Singh (309591030 )